Managing a Pitta Constitution

 Yoga for Pitta Types

-Visit the pitta-pacifying yoga section on our website for information on how to customize your yoga practice to help balance pitta.
+The practice of yoga goes hand in hand with Ayurveda.
+Visit our pitta-pacifying yoga for information on how to customize your yoga practice to cool the body, calm the mind, and help balance excess pitta.

 Famous Pitta Examples